batxes/4Cin/README.md

 # 4c2vhic
-This is a suite of scripts that lets you generate 3D models of the chromatin of your favourite locus, using 4C-seq data as the only input.
-It is able to crete Hi-C like contact maps of these 3D models and analyze the region further.
+This is a suite of scripts that lets you generate 3D models of the chromatin of your favourite locus, using 4C data as the only input.
+It is able to create Hi-C like contact maps of these 3D models and analyze the region further.

 Used in Acemel RD, Tena JJ, Irastorza-Azcarate I, Marletaz F, Gomez-Marin C, de la Calle-Mustienes E, Bertrand S, Diaz SG, Aldea D, Aury JM et al.: A single three-dimensional chromatin compartment in amphioxus indicates a stepwise evolution of vertebrate Hox bimodal regulation.
 Nat Genet 2016, 48: 336-341. (http://www.nature.com/ng/journal/v48/n3/full/ng.3497.html)